 - talking about things that seemed unrelated to the conversation

-Disorganized behaviour refers to behaviours that don't fit the situation; difficulty in completing tasks or reaching goal; or catatonic behaviour (person becomes completely withdrawn).
+Disorganized behaviour refers to behaviours that don’t fit the situation; difficulty in completing tasks or reaching a goal; or catatonic behaviour (person becomes completely withdrawn).

-Examples of disorganized behaviours includes:
+Examples of disorganized behaviours include:

 - wearing clothing that doesn’t fit the weather

 - displaying an inappropriate emotional response to the situation (e.g., laughing in response to hearing about a person’s tragedy)

 - difficulty performing activities of daily living such as cooking or self-care

 - not responding or reacting to their environment

 Negative symptoms reflect a decrease in, or loss of, normal functions.
 These symptoms are often less evident than positive symptoms and require careful assessment.

 Some examples of negative symptoms include: